centro/transis/README.md

 ## Dependencies

 Transis has no dependencies other than some ES6 features that are not yet available in all browsers.
-Its advised to use [es6-shim][es6-shim] until browser support improves.
+It's advised to use [es6-shim][es6-shim] until browser support improves.

 ## Installation